-The Americans with Disabilities Act (ADA) and Architec- tural Barriers Act (ABA) generally require that publicly owned charging facilities, as well as public EV charging stations owned by private entities, are accessible to people with disabilities.
+The Americans with Disabilities Act (ADA) and Architectural Barriers Act (ABA) generally require that publicly owned charging facilities, as well as public EV charging stations owned by private entities, are accessible to people with disabilities.

 EV charging requires drivers to exit their vehicle, get the connector from the charging station, and carry the connector back to their vehicle's charging inlet.
-Because there is no standard location for a vehicle's charging inlet, drivers with mobility impairments need to be able to maneuver around the entire vehicle.
+Since there is no standard location for a vehicle's charging inlet, drivers with mobility impairments must be able to maneuver around the entire vehicle.
 EV charging stations intended to serve people using mobility devices, such as wheelchairs and walkers, must be located on an accessible route and should include the following accessible mobility features:

-- A vehicle charging space at least 11 feet wide and 20 feet long. - Adjoining access aisle at least 5 feet wide. - Clear floor or ground space at the same level as the vehicle charging space that enables unobstructed access to the charger. - Accessible operable parts, including on the charger and connector.
+- A vehicle charging space at least 11 feet wide and 20 feet long. - Adjoining access aisle at least five feet wide. - Clear floor or ground space at the same level as the vehicle charging space that enables unobstructed access to the charger. - Accessible operable parts, including on the charger and connector.

-EV charging stations should also be equipped with ac- cessible communication features for use by people who have disabilities that may interfere with their ability to use the charger interface, such as those with hearing or vision impairments.
+EV charging stations should also have accessible communication features for people with disabilities that may interfere with their ability to use the charger interface, such as those with hearing or vision impairments.
 Key features include:

-- Display screens that are easy to read and visible from a height of 40 inches. - Speech output, with volume controls that can be used in conjunction with or in lieu of the display screen. - Input controls that are high contrast and tactilely discernable. - Related websites, card readers, and other features that are accessible to people of all abilities.
+- Display screens that are easy to read and visible from a height of 40 inches. - Speech output, with volume controls that can be used in conjunction with or instead of the display screen. - Input controls that are high contrast and tactilely discernable. - Related websites, card readers, and other features that are accessible to people of all abilities.

-The U.S. Access Board's publication, Design Recom- mendations for Accessible Electric Vehicle Charging Stations, provides detailed information about EV charging station accessibility requirements.
+The U.S. Access Board's publication, Design Recommendations for Accessible Electric Vehicle Charging Stations, provides detailed information about EV charging station accessibility requirements.